IVPN Review 2025: Can It Stand Against the Competition?

 IVPN also includes a DNS-based ad blocker that also blocks some of the most common trackers you'll find on your browser.

 Like most VPN ad blockers, these won't help with things like YouTube ads or other sophisticated advertisements.
-But it will help lower the amount of ads you see on a daily basis and limit the amount of tracking that marketing companies can do on your browsing.
+But it will help lower the number of ads you see on a daily basis and limit the amount of tracking that marketing companies can do on your browsing.

 IVPN's antitracker settings